 10 ways to prepare for credential leak incidents

 From LinkedIn to MySpace, threat actors like Peace of Mind and Tessa88 have been selling credentials in various criminal dark web locations.
-Most recently we have seen thedarkoverlord offer up five different healthcare databases in the Real Deal marketplace (see figures 1 and 2).
+Most recently we have seen thedarkoverlord offer up five different healthcare databases in the Real Deal marketplace.
 The proliferation of these dumps containing personally identifiable information, including credentials, is astounding.

 Organizations must prepare for the eventuality that either your employees’ passwords will be stolen or your customers’ passwords will be stolen.
 Responding to these scenarios must be built into your threat modeling and tabletop exercises.
 To help prepare for these types of incidents, we recommend the following ten steps:

 - Establish a policy for which external services are allowed to be associated to corporate email accounts.